gschup/ggrs/examples/README.md

 An emergent side effect of my shoddy window handling: You can simulate network interruptions by dragging and holding the window in order to stop it from processing events.

+### Important Disclaimer - Determinism

+Since BoxGame is based on floats and uses, floating-point sin, cos and sqrt, I fully expect this example to desync when compiled on two different architectures/platforms.
+This is intentional to see when and how that happens.
+If you plan to implement your own deterministic game, make sure to take floating-point inpresicions and non-deterministic results into consideration.

 ### Launching BoxGame P2P and Spectator

 The example is properly launched by command-line arguments